-While most research in recommender systems is conducted in recommendation techniques, which boils down to rating prediction algorithms, there is still too little discussion on the impact of the supported user interaction and its effect on the decision making behaviors that are enabled and supported.
-User interactions and decision-making are however critical in recommender system research.
-Hence it is important to design the interaction while understanding its impact on the user decision-making behavior and heuristic in order to support an effective process.
-Therefore with this workshop we aim to go beyond recommendation techniques and algorithm evaluations and further merit the research attention from both recommender systems and human factor.
+While most of the research in recommender systems is focusing on recommendation techniques (algorithms), which often boils down to rating or ranking prediction algorithms, there is still too little discussion on the impact of the system’s generated recommendations and the system/user interaction on the decision making behavior of users.
+However, supporting and influencing the decision-making process is the true ultimate goal of a recommender system.
+Hence, it is important to design new recommendation techniques and interaction modalities that can effectively support users in making better decisions.
+Therefore, with this workshop we aim to discuss how to go beyond recommendation techniques and algorithm evaluations and focus the attention on their effect on users.

-This workshop aims to bring researchers and practitioners together from user interaction, decision-making and recommender system research communities, especially focusing on integrating research interests across different communities.
-Also, we aim to provide a platform for discussing approaches, models, research results and case studies addressing a broad range of issues related to recommender system and user interaction.
-We are specifically interested in discussing the interdisciplinary research challenges and emerging research directions.
+This workshop aims at bringing researchers and practitioners from different research communities, such as user interaction, decision-making and recommender systems, together.
+It especially focuses on integrating research interests across these different communities.
+In addition, we aim at providing a platform for discussing approaches, models, research results and case studies that address a broad range of issues related to recommender systems and user interaction.
+We are specifically interested in bringing interdisciplinary research challenges and emerging research directions to the forefront.

 - Ecology of Decision Making

 - Societal implications of information filtering and personalisation

 - Social Psychology of Decision Making